Skip to content

 EOF

-# Check status - should be Pending (waiting for consumer)
+# Check status - should be Pending when waiting for a consumer

-Section titled “Task 4: Create Pod to Trigger Provisioning”
+Section titled “Task 4: Create a Pod to Trigger Provisioning”

 Terminal window